-- 13.2.1 Transfer is defined as the movement of a unit member from one (1) school site to another pursuant to Section 13.2.5. - 13.2.2 Reassignment is defined as the movement of a unit member from: - One grade to another at the elementary level (grades K-5). - One grade to another at the secondary level (grades 6-12). - One subject to another subject at the secondary level. - One department to another department at the secondary level. - 13.2.3 Voluntary Transfer/Reassignment is a transfer or reassignment which is initiated through a request by a unit member. - 13.2.4 Involuntary Transfer/Reassignment is a transfer or reassignment which is initiated by the Superintendent or designee. - 13.2.5 Vacancy is defined as the existence of a teaching position resulting from the creation of a new position due to increased enrollment or change in population, the approval of a leave, a transfer or reassignment, or the need to fill a position because a unit member has left the employ of the District.
+- 13.2.1 Transfer is defined as the movement of a unit member from one (1) school site to another pursuant to Section 13.2.5. - 13.2.2 Reassignment is defined as a change in the assignment at the same work location.
+"Assignment" means the department, subject area, or grade level. - 13.2.3 Voluntary Transfer/Reassignment is a transfer or reassignment which is initiated through a request by a unit member. - 13.2.4 Involuntary Transfer/Reassignment is a transfer or reassignment which is initiated by the Superintendent or designee. - 13.2.5 Vacancy is defined as the existence of a teaching position resulting from the creation of a new position due to increased enrollment or change in population, the approval of a leave, a transfer or reassignment, or the need to fill a position because a unit member has left the employ of the District.